smcgee8/slurp_app/README.md

 ```
 /Slurp App/[TEAM NAME]/[CHANNEL NAME]
 ```
 You may wish for Slurp to index files posted to a channel prior to inviting the bot to that channel.
-Sending **'update all'** to the Slurp bot as a direct message will fully index the files in all channels the Slurp bot is currently a member of.
+Sending **'update all'** to the Slurp bot as a direct message will fully index files in all channels the Slurp bot is currently a member of (including the full file history).

 ## Deployment
-Slurp can be modified & independently deployed easily using Heroku.
+Slurp can also be modified & independently deployed easily using Heroku.

 1. Clone the repository (or your own fork) to create a local copy.
   ```